frioleraa/frioleraa/README.md

 - 🦉 owls (of course)
 - 🎮 cozy games — *stardew valley* started it all
 - 🧶 crochet & knitting (basically programming with yarn)
+- 📖 escaping into ✧ books and stories ✧
 - 🍞 baking sourdough bread
 - 💜 lavender, lilac, and soft purples